Maximilian Krah: Russia

 In 2020 the AfD fraction in Bundestag invited Viktor Medvedchuk, who already had an entry ban to the US.
-He campaigned for the legitimacy of the Russian attack on Crimea and was welcomed by Petr Bystron and Maximilian Krah.
-One year late Bystron and Krah visited Medvedchuk in Ukraine.
+He campaigned for the legitimacy of the Russian attack on Crimea and was welcomed by Petr Bystron and Krah.
+In 2021, Bystron and Krah visited Medvedchuk in Ukraine.

-Krah was involved in the now discovered Russian influence network called "Voice of Europe".
+Krah was involved in the Russian influence network called "Voice of Europe".
 Although the FBI questioned Krah on 10 December 2023 about his relationship with Oleh Voloshyn, who serves as Viktor Medvedchuk's envoy in the West, he later denied receiving any money from anyone connected with Russia.

 In December 2023, Krah traveled to the US and attended a Young Republicans event in New York City.

-There, the pro-Russian activist Oleg Voloshyn wrote to him in chat messages that the problem with "compensation" for "technical expenses" had been solved, and that from May onwards "it will be as it was before February".
-The FBI became aware of this while observing Oleg Voloshin and interviewed Krah in New York City.
+There, Voloshyn wrote to him in chat messages that the problem with "compensation" for "technical expenses" had been solved, and that from May onwards "it will be as it was before February".
+The FBI became aware of this while observing Voloshyn and interviewed Krah in New York City.

-The wording used in the chats suggests that Krah may have been paid by Russia for a long time.
+The wording used in the chats suggests that Krah may have been paid by Russia for a long time, which Krah denied.
 Only after German media reported on it did Krah admit being interrogated by the FBI in April 2024.